gmelodie/gmelodie.github.io/content/posts/total-madness-0-locks.md

 +++
-date = "2024-06-08"
+date = "2024-06-07"
 title = "Total Madness #0: Locks"
 series = ["Total Madness"]
+series_order = 1
 +++

 This is the first post in a series about my urges to figure out the dark magics of the computer world.
 You see, I recently have had some free time on my hands, and I decided to spend it to scratch some itches I've had for as long as I can code (writing an [OS in Rust](https://github.com/gmelodie/cruzos), for instance).
 As I dove deeper into the dark magics, I discoverd the truth about things I never really liked to assume are true (but did it anyways, for the sake of sanity, at the time).

 I don't care anymore about sanity.
 Let's talk architectures, let's talk memory, let's talk concurrency until we drown in deadlocks, let's find out why there can never be an address 0x0, and yet there's always one.
-Those who read up beware: this is no post for the sane.
+Those who read up beware: this is no place for the sane.
 Buckle up, for we're going towards Total Madness.

 # Episode 0: Locks